Breast Lift in Nashville, TN

-For Dr. Maxwell and Dr. Unger, your satisfaction is the focus of each breast lift procedure.
+For Dr. Maxwell, Dr. Unger and Dr. Amaka, your satisfaction is the focus of each breast lift procedure.
 Nashville, TN patients appreciate the care they take to understand their needs from their perspective.
 The sophisticated measuring systems, artistic eye, experience, and advanced surgical skills allow patients the highest levels of care even in complex or particularly demanding situations.

-When you meet with Dr. Maxwell and Dr. Unger, they will assess your breast shape and position to determine the degree of sagging, explain your options, and recommend an approach focused on your goals.
+When you meet with Dr. Maxwell, Dr. Unger and Dr. Amaka, they will assess your breast shape and position to determine the degree of sagging, explain your options, and recommend an approach focused on your goals.
 Your breast lift options include:

-- Type of approach: Dr Maxwell will advise you on the type of lift procedure necessary to correct your degree of breast sagging.
+- Type of approach: Dr Maxwell, Dr. Unger and Dr. Amaka will advise you on the type of lift procedure necessary to correct your degree of breast sagging.
 Surgeons have developed three “basic” surgical techniques for different degrees of breast sagging, but Dr. Maxwell has the advanced aesthetic sensitivity to combine the techniques that will offer the best results for your body.
 He can also explain the special measures he takes to minimize scarring and achieve a high aesthetic standard for each patient.
 For mild degrees of breast sagging Dr. Maxwell has also developed an “Internal Breast Lift” procedure.

 - Combination options: Many women interested in a breast lift have also experienced some changes to their breast volume over time.
 Dr. Maxwell has hundreds of success stories to attest to his skill at combining breast lifts with breast reduction or breast augmentation.

-While most breast lift patients should expect some level of scarring, Dr. Maxwell and Dr. Unger have achieved exceptional results in terms of skin smoothness and natural appearance.
+While most breast lift patients should expect some level of scarring, Dr. Maxwell, Dr. Unger and Dr. Amaka have achieved exceptional results in terms of skin smoothness and natural appearance.
 They plan each procedure individually and will be happy to help you establish healthy expectations for your results.

 Breast Lift Surgery and Results

-When you come in for surgery, Dr. Maxwell, Dr. Unger and the knowledgeable staff will take the time to address any questions about your procedure or recovery.
+When you come in for surgery, Dr. Maxwell, Dr. Unger, Dr. Amaka and the knowledgeable staff will take the time to address any questions about your procedure or recovery.
 For your comfort, a breast lift is performed under general anesthesia, and our surgical staff receive extensive training to ensure a high level of safety and service at each stage of your procedure.